ooples/pine_script_docs/source/concepts/Inputs.rst

 ^^^^^^^^^^

 This is the first parameter of all input functions.
-It is default value that will appear in the input widget.
+It is the default value that will appear in the input widget.
-Select values that will work well for most uses of the script.

 \`title\`
 ^^^^^^^^^

+The argument used for ``title`` is the field's label.
+The first letter of each word is capitalized.